Radiation pattern and source size of particles in nanoplasmonic fusion: Outlook

 In the future with increased beam intensity and laser pulse energy at ELI-ALPS we expect energy producing exothermic $^4$He production, the volume and time extent of the formation domain are vital for further development of the technology based on nanoplasmonics assisted laser induced fusion.

-In case of fusion target with oriented nanorods the angular distribution of proton emission can be verified, which confirms experimentally the directed proton acceleration mechanism by the applied nanorod catalized fusion method.
+In case of fusion target with oriented nanorods the angular distribution of proton emission can be verified, which confirms experimentally the directed proton acceleration mechanism by the applied nanorod catalyzed fusion method.

+{ Researchers working in the field of heavy ion collisions can now extract information from the correlation function of any two particles, not necessarily two identical bosons.
+Thus, with their currently available machinery one can simulate e.g. p-p correlation function also.
+Just as one example one can refer to \cite{CCC}, In contrast to photon correlations in the original HBT method we will have to detect other types of emitted particles and the final Coulomb interactions among them.

+Our general aim is to keep non-thermal processes as long in the fusion dynamics as possible.
+This would allow us to avoid or postpone thermalization as long as possible, because thermalization leads energy loss.
+Non-thermal dynamics will allow us to construct effective industrial realization of non-thermal fusion energy production \cite{BBB}.

+Still, it is possible that after the nuclear fusion reactions the post fusion emitted particles (mainly alphas) will not be fully aligned with the nanorod antennas.
+On the other hand the nanorod antennas in our directed nano-antenna array target will further accelerate the reaction products in the same direction, so the non-thermal feature is maintained or might even be strengthened.

+In our recent measurement at ELI-ALPS \cite{AAA} we have shown that in $p+11B \rightarrow 3 \alpha$ reactions, at 25 mJ laser beam energy we can accelerate protons to 150 keV energy and achieve fusion.
+Evaluation of the angular distribution of the accelerated protons is in progress.
+However, if the protons would have been thermalized their average energy would become about 3 times smaller and would not reach the criotical energy of the 148 keV energy of the $p+11B \rightarrow 3 \alpha$ resonance.

-{\bf Acknowledgements:} L. P. Csernai acknowledges support from Wigner Research Center for Physics, Budapest (2022-2.2.1-NL-2022-00002).
+{\bf Acknowledgements:} Enlightening communication with Zsuzsanna Major is gratefully acknowledged.
+L. P. Csernai acknowledges support from Wigner Research Center for Physics, Budapest (2022-2.1.1-NL-2022-00002).
 T.S.
 Bir\'o, M. Csete, N. Kro\'o, I. Papp, acknowledges support by the National Research, Development and Innovation Office (NKFIH) of Hungary.
 We would like to thank the Wigner GPU Laboratory at the Wigner Research Center for Physics for providing support in computational resources.
-This work is supported in part by the Frankfurt Institute for Advanced Studies, Germany, the E\"otv\"os, Lor\'and Research Network of Hungary, the Research Council of Norway, grant no. 255253, and the National Research, Development and Innovation Office of Hungary, for projects: Nanoplasmonic Laser Fusion Research Laboratory under project numbers NKFIH-874-2/2020 and NKFIH-468-3/2021, Optimized nanoplasmonics (K116362), and \mbox{Ultrafast} physical processes in atoms, molecules, nanostructures and biological systems (EFOP-3.6.2-16-2017-00005).
+This work is supported in part by the Frankfurt Institute for Advanced Studies, Germany, the Hungarian Research Network, the Research Council of Norway, grant no. 255253, the Tromsø Research Foundation through Trond Mohn Research Foundation’s UiT initiative, FUSENOW (TMF2025UiT01), and the National Research, Development and Innovation Office of Hungary, for projects: Nanoplasmonic Laser Fusion Research Laboratory under project numbers (NKFIH-874-2/2020, 468-3/2021, 2022-2.1.1-NL-2022-00002), Optimized nanoplasmonics (K116362), and \mbox{Ultrafast} physical processes in atoms, molecules, nanostructures and biological systems (EFOP-3.6.2-16-2017-00005).